sahinyurek/docs/docs/administration/entities-management/custom-fields/filter-custom-field.md

-# Apply Filters to Custom Field
+# Apply Filters to Custom Field List

-In this section, you can find information about applying filters to a custom field.
+In this section, you can find information about applying filters to a custom field list.

 To apply filter to a custom field: